Flea and Tick Prevention with our Council Bluffs and Glenwood Veterinarians

 How Your Veterinarian Can Help

 Flea collars, oral medications, drops, powders and baths are all commonly used, but which is best?
 While topical flea and tick treatments are effective, they aren't without risks and side effects.
-The best way to know what the right route to take is to consult your veterinarian in Council Bluffs IA.
+The best way to know what the right route to take is to consult your veterinarian in Council Bluffs or Glenwood.